 The mission of Heart of the Valley Inc. is to compassionately shelter the lost and surrendered pets of Gallatin and Madison Valleys, and to enhance the lives of people and companion animals through pet adoption and education.

 Heart of the Valley, Inc. (HOV) is a private 501(c)(3) non-profit animal shelter located in Bozeman and serving the Gallatin and Madison Valleys.
-Our primary service territory encompasses the area between West Yellowstone, Three Forks and Livingston.
-HOV also has contracts to serve as an impound facility for animal control officers for Gallatin County, City of Bozeman, City of Belgrade and the Town of Manhattan.
+Our primary service territory encompasses Gallatin and Madison Counties including Bozeman, Belgrade, Manhattan, Three Forks, Big Sky, West Yellowstone.
+HOV also has contracts to serve as stray holding facility for animal control officers for Gallatin County, City of Bozeman, City of Belgrade and the Town of Manhattan.

 As important as re-homing is, HOV also takes seriously its obligation to the community to ensure it does not send out animals that are sick or a danger to the community.
-Nobody wants to live near an aggressive dog that might bite a child or kill another dog or cat.
 HOV is committed to the concept that every animal that leaves HOV for a new home must be an ambassador, not a liability, for other homeless animals waiting in shelters to be adopted.

-Last year HOV reunited over 730 pets with their families and found new homes for over 1,806 animals.
+Last year HOV reunited 740 pets with their families and found new homes for over 2,100 animals.